Hague Convention Matters

-This international law treaty creates a remedy for victims of child abduction, who violate an existing custody order in any jurisdiction throughout the world, or who seek relief when a custody order does not exist.
-The Hague convention remedy comes into play when parents live abroad, and one of the parties decides to return to the United States with a child as a U.S. citizen, or when a foreign national seeks a determination of custody by a US Court — usually in the divorce context.
+The Hague Convention on the Civil Aspects of International Child Abduction or Hague Abduction Convention is an international law treaty which creates a remedy for victims of child abduction, those who violate an existing custody order in any jurisdiction throughout the world, or those who seek relief when a custody order does not exist.
+The Hague Convention remedy comes into play when parents live abroad, and one of the parties decides to return to the United States with a child as a U.S. citizen, or when a foreign national seeks a determination of custody by a U.S. Court—usually in the divorce context.

 Withdrawing a Child to Another Country

-Under the Hague convention (which has been ratified and codified by Congress), courts frown upon unilateral withdrawals of children from one country to another without court permission.
-Under the Hauge convention, there is a defense to abduction when there is a grave risk that return will expose the child to physical or psychological harm.
+Under the Hague Convention (which has been ratified and codified by Congress), courts frown upon unilateral withdrawals of children from one country to another without court permission.
+Under the Hague Convention, there is a defense to abduction when there is a grave risk that return will expose the child to physical or psychological harm.

 Other defenses exist as well.
 For example, if a parent acquiesces to the relocation, the removal is permitted.
-Acquiescence is proven on a case by case basis, and by the unique facts of the case.
-For example, if a parent tells a parent after the departure that he/she approves of the departure, or so testifies in a court proceeding, such facts tend to prove that the parent acquiesced to the move.
+Acquiescence is proven on a case-by-case basis, and by the unique facts of the case.
+For example, if one parent tells the other parent after the departure that he/she approves of the departure, or so testifies in a court proceeding, such facts tend to prove that the parent acquiesced to the move.
 Additionally, a parent can consent to the departure before the parent leaves the country.
 Finally, for older children who have been living in a country for over a year, if the children prefer living in the country to which they have moved, a court will generally grant the child’s wishes to remain where they are currently living.
-For the grave risk of harm defense, it is helpful — if not essential — to have the assistance of a clinical psychologist who can testify about the harm the child is facing upon return to the originating country.
-Knowledge of international law is not essential to raise a defense or to file a suit in the State of local jurisdiction or the local federal district court.
-I have represented clients in both the State and the United States District Courts in Utah on Hague convention claims.
+For the grave risk of harm defense, it is helpful—if not essential—to have the assistance of a clinical psychologist who can testify about the harm the child is facing upon return to the originating country.
+Knowledge of international law is not essential to raise a defense or to file a suit in the state of local jurisdiction or the local federal district court.
+Ted Weckel, Attorney at Law has represented clients in both the state and the United States District Courts in Utah on Hague Convention claims.